-9. Remedies
+8.5.
+Remedies

-Where Council finds we have made an error, we will take steps to redress the situation.
-Possible remedies available at Council's discretion, include, but are not limited to:
+Where we find we have made an error, we will take steps to redress the situation.
+Possible remedies available at our discretion, include, but are not limited to:

 - An apology. - An explanation of why the error occurred and the steps taken to prevent it happening again. - A reversal of a decision. - Counselling or disciplinary action taken with a staff member. - Another means of redress requested by the complainant.